Stepford Smiler: Comic Books

 - In Transmetropolitan, one of the presidential candidates is known as 'The Smiler', and is shown as willing to kill just about anyone, including his wife, to improve his ratings.

-- Garfield Logan is a mix of types A and C; with profound self esteem issues and a bleak future to look forward to thrown in for good measure.
+- Garfield Logan is a mix of Depressed and Unstable with profound self-esteem issues and a bleak future to look forward to thrown in for good measure.